 The strictly technical finding that issues in a dispute that do not arise at the date of submission to arbitration are not arbitrable may, in certain instances, cause delay to the dispute resolution process and risk leading to irreconcilable outcomes by requiring parties to initiate several submissions to arbitration in respect of each issue arising in a single continuing dispute under the same contract.
 It may further necessitate a multiplicity of suits, whereas the entire dispute and all its adjuvant issues could have been decided in a single arbitral proceeding.
 The reasoning of the Supreme Court was therefore very clearly out of step with the provisions of the applicable procedural law as well as the widely accepted practice in international arbitrations.

-While the above two cases are illustrative of a judicial approach that largely interpreted arbitration agreements through the analytical lens of commercial litigation and all its ancillary technicalities, more recent matters divulge a nascent pattern of courts adopting a minimal approach to intervention in matters relating to arbitral proceedings.
+While the above two cases are illustrative of a judicial approach that largely interpreted arbitration agreements through the analytical lens of commercial litigation and all its ancillary technicalities, more recent matters point towards a nascent pattern of courts adopting a minimalist approach to intervention in matters relating to arbitral proceedings.

-A noteworthy example of the gradual transformative judicial approach to minimal curial intervention is the path-breaking judgment of the High Court in the case of Mahawaduge Priyanga Lakshitha Prasad Perera v China National Technical Imports & Export Corporation (China National) decided on 5 June 2017.
+A noteworthy example of this gradual transformation of the judiciary’s attitude towards minimal curial intervention is the path-breaking judgment of the High Court in the case of Mahawaduge Priyanga Lakshitha Prasad Perera v China National Technical Imports & Export Corporation (China National) decided on 5 June 2017.
 The issue in this case was whether the court, in the exercise of its supervisory jurisdiction, had the power to make a determination on a tribunal’s jurisdiction, once the tribunal had already ruled on the question of its jurisdiction.
 On the facts, the tribunal had been invited by the respondent to make a ruling on its jurisdiction and determined that it had no jurisdiction on account of its finding that there was no valid arbitration agreement between parties.
 Aggrieved by that decision, the plaintiff made an application to court under section 11 of the Arbitration Act to set aside the ruling of the tribunal and to determine that there was a valid and binding arbitration agreement between parties, and that accordingly the tribunal had jurisdiction over the dispute.
 So far as is material, section 11(1) of the Arbitration Act provides that:

 an Arbitral tribunal may rule on its jurisdiction including any question, with respect to the existence or validity of the arbitration agreement or as to whether such agreement is contrary to public policy or is incapable of being performed; but any party to the arbitral proceedings may apply to the High Court for a determination of any such question.